MyParcelCOM/docs/content/api/_index.md

 weight = 1
 +++

-This part of the documentation describes how you could talk directly to our REST API.
-For convenience we advise you to use our [PHP-SDK](/php-sdk) whenever possible.
+This part of the documentation describes how you could communicate directly with the MyParcel.com API.
+For convenience we advise you to use the [PHP-SDK](/php-sdk) whenever possible.
 If you think you are ready to dive right in but just want to see all the available resources in more detail you can look at the [API resources](/api/resources/).
-For more structural details and examples of the endpoints see our [OpenAPI specification](https://docs.myparcel.com/api-specification).
+For more structural details and examples of the endpoints see the [API specification](https://docs.myparcel.com/api-specification).

 ## Getting Started
 This section is devoted to give you a little introduction to the [JSON API specification](http://jsonapi.org/format/).
 This specification defines how resources should be requested and responses should be formatted.
 In case you are not familiar with this specification, we wrote up a reference with some pointers below as a quick crash course.